weizh888/PTCPasswordChanger/README.md

   > Your password must include at least one uppercase and one lowercase letter, a number, and at least one other character that is not a letter or digit, such as *, ', (, etc.

 # Output
 The program will display a message in the terminal if the password is changed.
-Additionally, it will output all password-changed accounts to a new file named **success.csv**, and all accounts that failed to change password to **failed.csv**.
+Additionally, it will output all password-changed accounts to a new file named **succeed.csv**, and all accounts that failed to change password to **failed.csv**.